Team-HSP/Recommendation-System-Hadoop/README.md

 # Recommendation-System-Hadoop
-This project's aim was to implement various Recommendation Models on Hadoop Framework and to compare their performance.
+This project's aim is to implement various Recommendation Models on Hadoop Framework and to compare their performance.
 ___
 ### Models Used
 - Content Based